uoregon-libraries/podman-rsync-proxy/README.md

 # Podman rsync proxy

-This repo will hold a simple setup for proxying `rsync` through podman on a highly secure server:
+This repo will hold a simple setup for proxying `rsync` and `mysqldump` through podman on a highly secure server:

 - Podman runs as a single user in rootless mode.
 - The server doesn't allow sshing by the podman user; devs have to ssh in and